yash5chandrakar/log-visualizer-backend/README.md

 # How to get started

 1. Install Dependencies using "npm i".
+2. Add an .env file with PORT & MONGO_URI
-2. Run "npm start" and enjoy.
+3. Run "npm start" and enjoy.